renfis/daleq/README.md

 Introduction
 ------------

-_Disclaimer: This README is work in progress, it is not yet finished._

 Daleq is a DSL to define content of a relational database in a concise and neat manner.
 It is actually very simple.

-It lets you describe the relation database table directly in your unit test by just writing those parts of the data which are subject to the test.
+It lets you describe a relation database table directly in your unit test by just writing those parts of the data which are subject to the test.
 Anything else is filled out by Daleq.

 Let's have a look at an example:

 ```java
 @Test